uladzimirkalesny/spring-batch-demo/README.md

 ```shell
 git checkout 2.8-controlling-flow-with-custom-status
 ```
+The JobExecution decider is registered within the Job configuration and is used to provide a custom ExitStatus following the execution of a step.</br>
 When more granular control over the conditional flow of the batch job is required developers can implement a `JobExecutionDecider`.</br>
 `JobExecutionDecider` provides better of the job flow by ExitStatus of the Step to be modified into a Custom Exit Status.</br>
 It's very useful when standard Exit Statuses not suffice.</br>